An introduction to the top 3 Chinese search engines that marketers should know.

 Qihoo360’s search targeted clientele are small and medium businesses that are looking for advertising solutions.
 This strategy might attract smaller businesses that cannot afford expensive ad services on Baidu.
 Lastly, Qihoo360 in its search results page only has a few advertisements, competition is not as stiff as on Baidu.
 So this is a real great opportunity for small and medium businesses.

 Sogou was established in 2004, although it was not popular until more recently.
 Tencent the fourth-largest internet company in China invested in Sogou in 2013, the investment obviously stimulated the growth.

 Sogou was able to find a niche market with the strong support of Tencent, Sogou exclusively provides the search results of WeChat content (as WeChat is owned by Tencent).
 Sogou further developed its business by teaming up with Zhihu (question-and-answer site) to integrate even more search results.
 In May 2016, Sogou announced a collaboration with Microsoft Bing and launched two new products, Sogou English Search and Sogou Scholar Search.

 Path to success in China

 These three Chinese search engines play a significant role for both personal and professional purposes.
-The B2B companies that are willing to grow on the Chinese market have no choice but using these online tools.
+The B2B companies that are willing to grow in the Chinese market have no choice but to use these online tools.
 However, in order to have a grasp on the market, foreign companies will be required to fully understand the Chinese search engines and fathom the differences between western Google and Chinese Baidu.
 Marketing on Google has nothing to do with marketing on Baidu.